BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 Because of the formatting of the wiki, the commands had to be placed on separate lines.
 When you input the commands, please make sure to write all in one line.

 The commands for copying can be seen below the code block.
 Please make sure to **modify** the commands for your username and place of your workspace and game.
+A text editor like `Notepad` is recommended to do this.

 > This command is executed in the windows terminal
 >  in the search bar type `cmd` and execute the program as **administarator**